robinske/personal-site/_posts/2016-04-02-explaining-monads.markdown

 {% highlight scala %}
 trait Functor[F[_]] {

   def map[A, B](a: F[A])(fn: A => B): F[B]
-  // Identity: map(fa)(identity) == fa
-  // Composition: map(fa)(f andThen g) == map(map(fa)(f))(g)

 }
 {% endhighlight %}

 If you have experience programming in Scala, you'll know this encompasses a lot of types. `map` is a useful method because it allows you to chain operations together (composition).
-Since mapped functions don't need to be executed immediately, you can also defer evaluation and side effects until the result is needed.
+Since mapped functions don't need to be executed immediately, you can also defer evaluation until the result is needed.

-Implementations of `Functors` in Scala are also `Endofunctors` ('endo' meaning "internal" or "within") because the input and output parameters are always Scala Types. [^4]
+For all practical purposes, implementations of `Functors` in Scala are also `Endofunctors` ('endo' meaning "internal" or "within") because it's `map` method goes from one category to itself - that category in Scala is Scala Types. [^4]

 [^4]: [http://www.dictionary.com/browse/endo-](http://www.dictionary.com/browse/endo-) and [http://hseeberger.github.io/blog/2010/11/25/introduction-to-category-theory-in-scala/](http://hseeberger.github.io/blog/2010/11/25/introduction-to-category-theory-in-scala/)